pyDock/AlphaFold3-Conda-Install/README.md

 If you encounter any issues during the installation or execution process, feel free to ask for additional assistance.
 ## **Acknowledgment:**
-> This work was inspired by the [Alphafold3-Fedora-install](https://github.com/ullahsamee/Alphafold3-Fedora-install) repository by [ullahsamee](https://github.com/ullahsamee/Alphafold3-Fedora-install/commits?author=ullahsamee), originally developed for Fedora.
+> This work was depeloped by [Hiiragizawa](https://github.com/Hiiragizawa) and inspired by the [Alphafold3-Fedora-install](https://github.com/ullahsamee/Alphafold3-Fedora-install) repository by [ullahsamee](https://github.com/ullahsamee/Alphafold3-Fedora-install/commits?author=ullahsamee), originally developed for Fedora.
 We have adapted it to enhance its general applicability.